hoxy/no-lang/README.md

 * _No programming_ with _No language_ can make no more software failures (and so no risks of failure).
 * If you use No programming language, you come to _make nothing_.
 That kind of _nothing cannot harm you_.
 You making nothing can harm yourself.
 No designers do not guarantee you saying No is a risk for your software development project.
 * _No is Yes_ is a real concept in another type system of a programming language project in progress.
 That language is to be designed generating more than nothing.
 You can look forward to it.
+* Sometimes 'saying " _No!_ " to your colleagues (or boss, anyway) is really important.
+Please be brave to tell them the truth.